Siddhartha96123/Prot-Conf-Het/README.md

 This Python script performs structural alignment of two PDB files and calculates the Root Mean Square Fluctuation (RMSF) between corresponding C-alpha atoms.
 It uses the Biopython library for PDB parsing and superposition, and generates an Excel file and a plot visualizing the RMSF values.
 So, at its core it does

-## PDB Structure Alignment and RMSF Analysis ##
+## PDB Structure Alignment and *RMSF* Analysis ##

-This tool currently is limited to ONLY utilizing PDBs with a SINGLE CHAIN.
+This tool currently is limited to ONLY utilizing PDBs with a **SINGLE CHAIN**.
 If that is NOT the case by default for you - I would request you to split the same.

 ## Requirements